This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers for Anadarko which present opportunities for upside or downside to the current Trefis price estimate for Anadarko.

-Anadarko Petroleum Corporation is among the largest independent oil and gas exploration and production companies in the world, with 2.5 billion barrels of oil equivalent (BOE) of proved reserves as of December 31, 2011.
+Anadarko Petroleum Corporation is among the largest independent oil and gas exploration and production companies in the world, with almost 2.86 billion barrels of oil equivalent (BOE) of proved reserves as of December 31, 2014.
 The company has a small interest in marketing and trading of energy products.
-Anadarko's production and development operations are located primarily in United States, Algeria, China and Ghana.
-The company also has exploration acreage in Brazil, Cote d’Ivoire, Ghana, Liberia, Sierra Leone, Mozambique, Indonesia and other countries.
+Anadarko's production and development operations are located primarily in the United States, Algeria, and Ghana.
+The company also has exploration acreage in Brazil, Cote d’Ivoire, Liberia, Sierra Leone, Mozambique, Indonesia, and other countries.

 The company's most valuable business is the production of crude oil and condensates.
 Its second most valuable business is the production of natural gas.

-900 billion cubic feet of Natural Gas sales at an average price of $3 per thousand cubic feet
+1.8 trillion cubic feet of natural gas sales at an average price of $3 per thousand cubic feet

 Natural gas production and sales is a major source of value for Anadarko.
 This is due to the large level of sales and expected growth in output in the U.S. and in international markets.
-We estimate that the company will be able to sell nearly 900 billion cubic feet of natural gas at an average price of around $2.5 per thousand cubic feet in the next two years.
+We estimate that the company will be able to sell more than 1.8 trillion cubic feet of natural gas at an average price of around $3 per thousand cubic feet over the next two years.

-95 million barrels of crude oil sales at an average price of $107 per barrel
+Over 200 million barrels of crude oil sales at an average price of $61 per barrel

-The company has significant crude oil producing capacity and is looking to increase liquids production in the U.S. to offset lower natural gas prices as a result of which we estimate that it will be able to sell around 90 million barrels of crude oil and condensates annually at an average price of $100-105 per barrel in the next two years.
+The company has significant crude oil producing capacity and is looking to increase liquids production in the U.S. to offset lower natural gas prices as a result of which we estimate that it will be able to sell around 205 million barrels of crude oil and condensates at an average price of around $61 per barrel over the next two years.

 It is estimated that a large part of the world's oil reserves have already been discovered.
 Recent statistics have indicated that global consumption has been outpacing reserve additions.
 Peak oil is a commonly used term to describe the point at which world oil output will reach a maximum and decline afterward.